pm-pl/ServerSwitcher/README.md

+**IMPORTANT** We arent going to update the plugin again since we went to develop java plugins.

 # ServerSwitcher
 ServerSwitcher is a pocketmine-mp plugin adds a simple command to your server allowing your players to quickly switch between different servers on the network
 ## Commands